loculus-project/loculus/website/README.md

 ### General tips

 - Available scripts can be browsed in [`package.json`](./package.json) or by running `npm run`
-- [TanStack Query](https://tanstack.com/query/latest/docs/react/overview) is being used for asynchronous requests and their state management.
-- Tips & Tricks for using icons from MUI  https://mui.com/material-ui/guides/minimizing-bundle-size/
+- Tipps & Tricks for using icons from MUI  https://mui.com/material-ui/guides/minimizing-bundle-size/